FraserThompson/dunedinsound.com/src/content/page/info/index.md

 --------------------------
 The aim of dunedinsound.com is to document a slice of the current music scene in Dunedin as it happens.

 Part of that involves going to gigs, documenting them via photo, video and audio, then archiving them here.
 I'm not affiliated with any venue or band so consider my recordings bootlegs.

+<a title="Dunedin Sound on Wikipedia" href="https://en.wikipedia.org/wiki/Dunedin_sound" target="_blank">The Dunedin Sound</a> is often described as a movement from the past.
+This site is a reminder that great music never stopped coming out of Dunedin.

 Are you making money?
 ------------------------------